-Obtain Vitals (temperature, heart rate, respirations) AND pulse oximetry every 8 hours (Q8 hours).
-Blood Pressure can be taken once a day.
+Obtain vitals (temperature, heart rate, respirations) AND pulse oximetry every eight hours (Q8 hours).
+Blood pressure can be taken once a day.

 Symptom screening to be performed every shift (Q8H) and should include questions about and/or observations of the following:

 - Chills or shaking w/chills

 Contact the clinical supervisor for any of the following: new-onset fever, SOB, cough, sore throat, or for any decrease in pulse oximetry from resident baseline level or any pulse oximetry reading < 92%.
 If these symptoms are present, providers should strongly consider transfer to a higher level of care.
 Monitoring every four hours is appropriate for patients with evidence of clinical deterioration.

 If patients have been screened and their testing is NEGATIVE for COVID-19:

 - Avoid placing with COVID-19 or symptomatic1 patients.

 - Consider discharge to home of post-acute/rehabilitation patients who can be home quarantined.